-Paul is an experienced real estate lawyer who has over 16 years' experience in property related matters and who always works hard to exceed client's expectations.
-He has been described as commercial, forward thinking and client-focused and deals in all areas of commercial real estate to include banking, development and investment but has developed a keen interest in retail and leisure.
+Paul is an experienced real estate lawyer with a breadth and depth of knowledge in a number of property related sectors.
+He always works hard to exceed client's expectations and has been described as commercial, forward thinking and client-focused.
+Paul deals in all areas of commercial real estate but has developed a keen interest in investment and retail/leisure.

 Paul has a diverse practice regularly acting for developers, tenants, investors and funding institutions in retail, leisure, banking, investment and development deals.
-His varied work allows him to move across all asset types including offices, retail, leisure, industrial and development and as a trusted advisor to his clients he is often involved in deals right through from inception to conclusion.
+His varied work allows him to move across all asset types and as a trusted advisor to his clients he is often involved in deals right through from inception to conclusion.

-On the retail and leisure side, Paul acts for a number of tenants including Oxfam, PDSA, Tapi Carpets, Store 21, Quiz Clothing, The Works Stores and Tim Hortons Coffee.
+On the retail and leisure side, Paul acts for a number of tenants including Oxfam, PDSA, Tapi Carpets, Quiz Clothing, The Works Stores and Tim Hortons Coffee.

 - Acted on behalf of an offshore Guernsey client purchasing a 55-bedroom care home investment in Edinburgh at a price of c £3 million

-- Acts on behalf of Quiz, Instant Cash Loans Limited (The Money Shop) Store 21, The Works Stores Limited, PDSA and Oxfam relative to their ongoing management of their Scottish property portfolios to include new leases, surrenders, variations and re-gears
+- Acts on behalf of Quiz, The Works Stores Limited, PDSA and Oxfam relative to their ongoing management of their Scottish property portfolios to include new leases, surrenders, variations and re-gears

-- Acts on behalf of Tapi Carpets relative to their English acquisition/letting work
+- Acted on behalf of Tapi Carpets Limited and Tim Hortons relative to their aggressive UK expansion plans

 - Acted on behalf of Bridges Ventures on the Scottish property aspects of a UK-wide acquisition of 50 business centres with a total value of £84 million.
 This complex transaction involved in excess of 2000 business tenants operating out of a variety of properties across the country